 Workshop Program | DCMI 2019 Conference | NKOS Home

-An NKOS Workshop will take place on Thursday, September 26, 2019 as part of DCMI 2019 Conference at the Korean National Library in Seoul.
+The 2019 NKOS Workshop will take place on Wednesday, September 25, 2019 as part of DCMI 2019 Conference to be held at the Korean National Library in Seoul.
 This workshop builds on the well-attended NKOS workshops at previous ICADL, ECDL, TPDL, JCDL, and Dublin Core DCMI conferences (please see NKOS website for details).

 Submission deadline: Friday, May 31, 2019